 Step 5.
 Next, you need to restart your computer to see the result.

-Your PC will start using the new values for virtual memory and should help to improve system performance when the above steps will complete.
+Your PC will start using the new values for virtual memory and should help to improve system performance when the above steps are complete.

 If you no longer need to use the custom size for virtual memory, you can always revert the changes on Windows 11/10.
 For that, you need to use the following command:-